All Nations Football: Finsbury Football 5-a-side Rules

 • 3 points will be awarded for a win, 1 point for a draw and 0 points for a loss.

-• In the case of the league having two divisions, two teams will be promoted from Division 2 and two teams will be demoted from Division 1 at the end of each season.
+• At the end of each season two teams will be promoted from Division 2 and two teams will be demoted from Division 1.
 Positions will be decided according to standard rules (points, then GD, then goals scored).
 New teams will start in Division 2.

 • Teams must be pitch side at least 5 minutes before their match is due to start.
 Both teams not being present and ready at kick-off could lead to one or two minutes coming off the running time of the game.